awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 Amazon MWAA is not currently HIPAA compliant\.

-### Does Amazon MWAA support SPOT instances?<a name="spot-instances"></a>
+### Does Amazon MWAA support Spot Instances?<a name="spot-instances"></a>

-Amazon MWAA does not currently support SPOT instances for managed Apache Airflow\.
-However, an Amazon MWAA environment can trigger SPOT instances on, for example, Amazon EMR and Amazon EC2\.
+Amazon MWAA does not currently support on\-demand Amazon EC2 Spot Instance types for Apache Airflow\.
+However, an Amazon MWAA environment can trigger Spot Instances on, for example, Amazon EMR and Amazon EC2\.

 ### Does Amazon MWAA support a custom domain?<a name="custom-dns"></a>